FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.md

 registered by defining a custom service, via a compiler pass or it can even be registered from inside the controller action.

-The callable will receive 4 parameters:
+The callable will receive 3 parameters:

  * the instance of the ``ViewHandler``
  * the instance of the ``View``
  * the instance of the ``Request``
- * the request format

 Note there are several public methods on the ``ViewHandler`` which can be helpful: